-Slow cooker oatmeal uses the longer-cooking steel-cut variety, which adds more body and a nuttier flavor to this heart-healthy breakfast.
+Slow cooker oatmeal uses the longer-cooking steel-cut variety, which adds more body and a nuttier flavor to this healthy breakfast.
 I keep it simple with classic warming spices like cinnamon, allspice, and cardamom, then round it out with golden raisins that melt into the final dish, giving it a sweetness without any additional sugar.

 Best of all—you can dump everything into your slow cooker the night before and not stir it again until morning.
 Breakfast has never been easier.

 When you’re ready to eat, throw in fruits, nuts, or any other sweeteners to add even more flavor and make this recipe your own.

 This recipe for slow cooker oatmeal is written to make easy swaps and additions, but there is one element that cannot be altered: steel-cut oats.

 All oatmeal comes from the same source, but the way it is processed impacts its flavor, cooking time, and texture.
 Only steel-cut oats can stand up to the cooking time needed for the slow cooker—to get the right texture (and avoid a pile of mush!) stick with the steel-cut oats for this recipe.